itzpy/EVPH-Project/README.md

 OUR PLANNED IMPLEMENTATIONS
 Architecture Overview:
 1. Planned Website Pages:
-* Home Page: A welcoming page displaying the restaurant's basic information, promotions, and access to the menu.
+* Home Page: A welcoming page displaying the restaurant's basic information, promotions.
+* Contact Us: Provides the option to contact Akornor hub for further enquireies
+* About Us: Provides further information about Akornor hub
 * Menu Page: A dynamic page that displays the daily meal options, prices, and special offers.
-* Order Page: Allows users to place online orders for dine-in or take-out, with options for customization.
+* Order Page: Allows users to place online orders.
 * Reservation Page: Provides a system for customers to reserve tables, especially during peak hours.
-* Feedback/Review Page: A section for users to leave feedback, rate meals, and view other customer reviews.
+* Feedback/Review Page: A section for users to leave feedback, rate meals.
 * Admin Dashboard: Restricted to staff, this page enables management of the menu, orders, customer feedback, and site updates.
 2. Supporting Tables and PHP Functions:
 * Database Tables: